EuropeanTestingConference/europeantestingconference/pages/2017/topics/snippets/daniel-billing.md

 ---
 speaker: Daniel Billing
 title: Web Application Security: A Hands on Testing Challenge
-id: 3a-daniel-billing
+id: daniel-billing
 training: true
 ---
 <i> This training is half-a-day and paired with the Usability training under the theme of the core parafunctional quality aspects</i>